Terminator 3: Rise of the Machines: Music

+Marco Beltrami composed the musical score.
+As various Beltrami scores had been used by the editor as a temp track, Mostow got interested in bringing the composer along.
+Beltrami chose to do an orchestral soundtrack as opposed to how Brad Fiedel leaned heavily on electronic music in the first two films to develop "something more organic" that highlighted how the film focused on John Connor and his emotional journey, and also chose to use the series' leitmotif by Brad Fiedel only in the end credits.
+The film's soundtrack was released by Varèse Sarabande on July 1, 2003.

 Release

 Marketing

 The first teaser trailer of Terminator 3: Rise of the Machines premiered online and in theaters with Men in Black II in July 2002.
 On December 13, 2002, the first shot of T-X was revealed on USA Today.
 Just four days later, a trailer was officially released online.
 It debuted in theaters a day later on December 18 with the release of The Lord of the Rings: The Two Towers.
 The film was also advertised during Super Bowl XXXVII with a television commercial.